GETTING HELP > How to Talk to a Loved One

 How to start the conversation

 Abuse, neglect and financial exploitation may not be obvious.
 However, there are often warning signs that you or a loved one may be at risk.
-It’s never an easy conversation to have, but it may help save you or a loved one.
+It’s never an easy conversation to have, but it could help save a life.

 Questions to ask: